 Auto insurance is designed to protect your finances from devastation if you cause an accident or if your car is damaged.
 If you are a nurse who relies on your vehicle to get to work, you may want to protect yourself with a robust insurance policy.
 To avoid straining your budget, you should take advantage of any discounts available to you based on your profession.
 RN, LPN, APRN and CNA auto insurance will often cost less than what insurers charge other professionals.

 Nurse discounts on car insurance

-Most insurance companies will give you a discount for advanced education, and some insurers will also offer a discount if you can show proof of employment as a nurse.
-In addition, you may be able to get affinity discounts from some insurance companies for being a member of certain professional organizations.
+Many insurance companies will give you a discount for advanced education, and some insurers will also offer a discount if you can show proof of employment as a nurse.
+In addition, you may be able to get affinity discounts from some insurance companies if you are a member of certain professional organizations.
 Eligibility often varies by state, but the following companies may be able to offer you a lower rate for your occupation:

 - Farmers: Farmers offers affinity discounts to certain professions.
 Although these can vary by state, nurses may qualify.

 - Liberty Mutual: The American Nurses Association (ANA) partnered with Liberty Mutual to provide discounted insurance to ANA members.
 Members can save up to $947 when they purchase auto and home insurance.